migugalde/ITPH/iterations/iter2-1.md

 	I want to see all the appointments I have coming up But to protect the privacy of other counselors clients I should not be able to see who other counselors have booked appointments with

+User story 5: Edit counselor account information
+  As a counselor
+	So that my account can have up to date information
+	I want to be able to edit my account information